jWohl1985/MealPlanner/README.md

 Technologies used:

---C#
+1. C#
---Entity Framework with SQL Server (for storing the user profiles, food information, and meal plans) --WPF and XAML for the UI
+2. Entity Framework with SQL Server (for storing the user profiles, food information, and meal plans)
+3. WPF and XAML for the UI

 What I learned: